moosejaw/notes/db_fundamentals/1_acid/1_introduction_to_acid.md

 > [!NOTE]
 > Even if you do not explicitly call `BEGIN TRANSACTION` and `COMMIT`, submitting a query to database will **always happen inside a transaction.** The transaction beginning and ending is just done for you.

+### Transactions in practice

+It is perfectly normal for a transaction to *read* some data.
+For example, it can be useful to use a transaction to generate a report which represents a snapshot of one point in time.

+However, transactions can be subject to **read phenomena** which can interfere with the integrity of the data within the transaction.
+Read phenomena is covered in ./3_isolation.md.